"Big Little Lies" Season 2, Episode 6: 10 Things I Resent About You

 Bonnie Carlson

-We don’t see Bonnie or her mom again this episode.
+We don’t see Bonnie or her mum again this episode.
 Elizabeth may be dead, and Bonnie’s conscience may be cleared of one death, but heavy with another.

 Will she confess to the lie?